thomasaarholt/prism-em.github.io/tutorial.md

 make install
 ```

+## Enabling Double Precision
+The default behavior for *PRISM* is to use single precision (type float).
+You can use double precision instead by setting `PRISM_ENABLE_DOUBLE_PRECISION=1`.
+Note that as of this writing double precision operations are ~4x slower on the GPU, and by every test I have done the precision difference is entirely unnoticeable.
+However, I leave it as an option .
+If you find a case where using double precision is impactful, I would be very interested to hear about it.

 ## Using PRISM from the command line

 PRISM contains a command line tool, `prism`, that can be used to run simulations from within a terminal, bash script, etc. Building it requires the CMake variable `PRISM_ENABLE_CLI=1` at compilation time, which is the default behavior.